Vanessa Clerveaux

-Vanessa Clerveaux (born 17 June 1994) is a US-born Haitian athlete specialising in the high hurdles.
+Vanessa Clerveaux (born 17 June 1994) is an American-born Haitian athlete specialising in the high hurdles.
 She won a silver medal at the 2018 Central American and Caribbean Games.
+Clerveaux also placed seventh and sixth at the 2018 NACAC Championships and the 2019 Pan American Games.
+She had been selected to represent Haiti at the 2020 Summer Olympics, however she had to drop out due to an injury.